unicef/invent/docs/feature_search.md

 ## Frontend

-There's two almost identical component for search, call `AdvSearch`.
+There's two almost identical component for search, called `AdvSearch`.
 These are differences between them:

 ### @components/dashboard/AdvSearch

 Used in **Inventory**

 This component has a url query interpreter for the filter.
-So if you copy the link of the current filter set, you can share a filtered view of the proejcts with someone else.
+So if you copy the link of the current filter set, you can share a filtered view of the projects with someone else.
 So this file has the following additionally to handle the query in the link:
 - `...mapState` spread for all the shortened link query parameters
 - `handleSearch()` function which calls `setSearch()` which uses the store and sets the respective query parameters.
-The in the `handleSearch()` we invoke the `getSearchResult()` which calls the `getSearch()` and that is actually reloading the list of projects.
+Then in the `handleSearch()` we invoke the `getSearchResult()` which calls the `getSearch()` and that is actually reloading the list of projects.

 ### @components/search/AdvSearch